madhu221b/uva-dl2-team11/blogpost.md

 TDOO more discussion of the JK models?
 These are interesting because they are explicitly done to help oversmoothing.

-### Is performance correlated with increased importance of distant nodes
+### Is performance correlated with increased importance of distant nodes?

 TODO need a better word than MPNN architectures - somewhere above we should make a point of defining local vs transformer architectures.